40+ Data Science Interview Questions From Top Companies

 Data Science Non-Coding Interview Questions

-Data Science Non-coding Interview Questions
+Data Science Non Coding Interview Questions

 The System Design Data Science Interview Questions

 This category of questions is there to test your ability to solve system design problems and create systems from scratch.
+They typically also include MLOps questions and system reliability scenarios.

-Interview Question #8: Build a Recommendation System
+Interview Question #26: Build a Recommendation System

 Link to the question: https://platform.stratascratch.com/technical/2148-build-a-recommendation-system

-Interview Question #12: Books Collection
+Interview Question #30: Books Collection

 Link to the question: https://platform.stratascratch.com/technical/2039-books-collection